Jordon Dizon: College career

-Dizon attended the University of Colorado, where he played for the Colorado Buffaloes football team from 2004 to 2007.
+Dizon attended the University of Colorado Boulder, where he played for the Buffaloes from 2004 to 2007.
 He first played safety as a true freshman at Colorado, but was moved to linebacker before the season began.
 On September 4, 2004, playing against Colorado State University, Dizon became the first true freshman in school history to start a season opener at inside linebacker.
 Playing in all 12 games as an 18-year-old, Dizon easily set the school freshman record for tackles in a season with 82.
 Over the next two years, Dizon continued to rack up the tackles, posting 61 in 2005 and 137 in 2006.
 The latter number was most tackles made by a CU player in nearly a decade (Ryan Sutter had 170 in 1997).